-The year following the El Niño event, I accompanied some of the younger men who were looking for a yam tuber to harvest.
-They were sent by their families to gather the biggest crops for presentation at the next wedding, sending the young men because the yam harvest meant strong physical work.
-When we reached the side of the garden plots, one of the young men, being on his way to becoming the next chief of the village, explained that they had planted some of the yams they had received from their elders there, and put them in a separate spot next to the other garden parcels.
+Current examples for Vanuatu show that those relational practices are performed and thus re-constituted in ceremonies, also in context of ecological crisis.
+Not long after Cyclone Pam and El Niño, people in Tanna, one of the southern islands of Vanuatu, staged a performance called the nieri.
+It was made with and from numerous newly harvested taro plants, reviving both the gardens after adverse weather events, as well as the social relations that are enacted alongside this (Mitchell 2021).
+Mitchell interprets this as important for both younger people to connect to activities and for their relationships with the elders: "This cyclone crystallised, for a new generation of Tannese, the multiple ways in which the lives of islanders and food gardens are entwined through sustenance, sociality and spirituality" (Mitchell 2021, 433).
+As she also emphasises, however, a huge ceremony at that point also showed the strength of the joint work of plants and people.
+Cyclones can only be faced by taking care of gardens and through this of people (ibid., 437).
+"Gardens allow people to fulfil social obligations by connecting them to a web of spiritual and material processes" (ibid., 443).
+Something similar happened in Dixon Reef.
+The year following the El Niño event, I accompanied some of the younger men on their garden day, were looking for a yam tuber to harvest.
+Sent by their families to gather the biggest crops for presentation at the next wedding ceremony, the young men were aware of their irreplaceable roles in this.
+The yam harvest of long tubers, reaching far into the ground, meant strong physical work.
+When we arrived at the side of the garden plots, one of the young men, being on his way to becoming the next chief of the village, explained that they had planted some of the yams they had received from their elders there, placing them in a separate spot next to the other garden parcels.
 Two boys took it in turns to dig up this yam with spades.
-They stood in the hole up to their shoulders in order to remove the entire length of the yam.
-This team effort was rewarded when they finally uncovered a yam measuring almost 1.5 metres in length.
-Back in the village, my host father admired the yam and posited that he expected many ceremonies this winter.
-This was the first time after Cyclone Pam that they managed to gather enough for exchange ceremonies during weddings.
-I took this yam on my shoulder while my host family took a photo, feeling the weight of this garden crop and also feeling the importance of this accomplishment for my interlocutors.
-They managed to contribute to important cultural events from their own gardens, proving that they could both overcome the dry period and take part in making kin relations.
+They stood in the hole up to their shoulders in order to remove the entire length of the yam tuber.
+This team effort was rewarded when they finally uncovered a yam measuring approximately 1.7 metres in length, wrapping it around a tree branch to carry it back home.
+Back in the village, my host father admired the yam and posited that he expected many more ceremonies this winter.
+This was the first time after Cyclone Pam that they had managed to gather enough for exchange in marriage ceremonies.
+Such ceremonies are of importance to fulfil reciprocal relations and also re-produce persons per se (Rio 2007a).
+In the following weeks, we harvested some more impressive yams and on one day I took one of these yams on my shoulder while my host family took a photo, feeling the weight of this garden crop and also feeling the importance of this accomplishment for my interlocutors.
+They managed to contribute to important cultural events from their own gardens, proving that they could both overcome the dry period and take part in forming kin relations.